-NUNit has been around since 2006 and has probably been the testing-framework of choice for most teams ever since.
-Like most things, .NET, NUnit is installed via a NuGet package.
-It integrates with Resharper test suite well, so you can run your tests within Visual Studio and get real-time metrics about the state of your tests.
+NUnit has been around since 2006 and has been the most popular testing framework of choice ever since.
+Like most things .NET, NUnit is installed via a NuGet package.
+It integrates with the Resharper test suite well, so you can run your tests within Visual Studio and get real-time metrics about the state of your tests.

-An NUnit test class will look like this:
+An NUnit test class is constrcuted like this:

 In terms of the overall structure, things are similar, the main difference is syntax.
 Syntax is definitely a personal preference, so you will likely have a natural affinity to one or the other.
-Personally, I prefer NUnits attribute naming conventions as I find it a little simpler and cleaner, but, in the grand scheme of life, it's a very tiny difference.
-The main reason I picked NUnit was the ability to pass parameters into it, e.g.
+Personally, I prefer NUnits attribute naming conventions as I find it a little simpler and cleaner, however, in the grand scheme of life, it is a very tiny difference.
+The main reason I have always used NUnit was the ability to pass parameters into it tests: